Voter ID – The way you vote is changing

 for example:

-You have a physical disability.
+- You have a physical disability.

-Your job takes you away from home on a permanent or unpredictable basis, or on the day of the election.
+- Your job takes you away from home on a permanent or unpredictable basis, or on the day of the election.

-You will be on holiday when the election takes place.
+- You will be on holiday when the election takes place.

-If you appoint a proxy and your circumstances change so that you are able to get to the polling station, you may vote yourself provided that the proxy has not already voted on your behalf or applied to cast your vote by post..
+If you appoint a proxy and your circumstances change so that you are able to get to the polling station, you may vote yourself provided that the proxy has not already voted on your behalf or applied to cast your vote by post.

-Please return completed Application Forms to:
+Please return all completed Application Forms to:

 Electoral Registration Officer